What is Geotagging?

-- For site reconnaissance, photos can worth a thousand words.
+- For site reconnaissance, photos can be worth a thousand words.
 Not only can you check site conditions with the photo, but you also have the photo coordinates for geolocation.

 - NASA is running a campaign “Adopt a Pixel” to acquire ground-based photos to improve land cover derived from satellite imagery.
-If you add geotagging for each photo, you can better track locations by knowing the GPS coordinates where photographs were taken from.
+If you add geotagging for each photo, you can better track locations by knowing the GPS coordinates where the photographs were taken from.

 Each example takes advantage of how geotagging uses geolocation properties for capturing photographs.

 Geotagging vs georeferencing